 The Company directly and/or with the assistance of its manufacturer's representatives, distributors, or other agents, markets its products directly to OEMs, other distributors and national accounts.
 We are dependent upon sales from a limited number of customers.
+At December 31, 2019, one customer represented approximate 64% of total accounts receivables, and sales from two customers represented 37% and 30% for a total of 67% of sales.
 At December 31, 2018 one customer represented approximately 95% of total accounts receivables.
 During the year ended December 31, 2018 sales from four customers represented 41%, 21%, 11% and 10% for a total of 83% of sales.
-During the year ended December 31, 2017 sales from three customers represented 36%, 16% and 12% for a total of 64% of sales.
 The loss of business from one or a combination of the Company's significant customers could adversely affect its operations.